wavemotion-dave/SpeccySE/readme.md

 * Improved Tape Position menu now shows current tape block to aid in positioning the tape for some multi-load games.
 * Added Z80 7MHz Turbo Mode for the few games that take advantage of it (e.g Nothing).
 Note the DS-Lite/Phat don't have enough CPU processing power to render at this turbo rate.
 * About 15% improvement in performance - mostly to help out on the DS-Lite/Phat render even the most complex games smoothly.
+* Version 1.7a hotfix to correct a CPU optimization bug that was causing a few games to crash (e.g. Rainbow Islands)
+* Version 1.7b hotfix to correct tape loader timeouts - was causing problems in loading some games (e.g. R-Type)

 Version 1.6 - 27-Oct-2025 by wavemotion-dave
 * Revamped Z80 CPU core to provide more accurate timing and memory contention/floating bus.
 Multi-color games (aka Nirvana+, BiFrost, etc) now play and look reasonably correct and CPU speed is generally correct.